87owo/PYAS/README.md

 PYAS.py -> Main PYAS Program (including animation, scanning, protection functions, etc.)

-PYAS_Compress.py -> Conversion Database (used to convert database dict and list to and from each other)
+PYAS_Engine.py -> Conversion Database (used to convert database dict and list to and from each other)

 PYAS_Extension.py -> File Extension (including scanned file extensions and common file extensions)

-PYAS_Function.* -> Virus Database (the virus database must be placed in the same directory)
+PYAS_Model.* -> Virus Database (the virus database must be placed in the same directory)

 PYAS_Interface.py -> PyQt5 Interface (designed by QT designer, must be matched with the main program)